-A direct comparison of the restricted variant of Alg.~\ref{alg:RecEqClAss} that computes autocatalytic cores only with the ILP formulation of \cite{gagrani_polyhedral_2024} turned out favorably for our approach with respect to resource consumption.
+A direct comparison of the restricted variant of Alg.~\ref{alg:RecEqClAss} that computes autocatalytic cores only with the ILP formulation \cite{gagrani_polyhedral_2024} turned out favorably for our approach with respect to resource consumption.
 An evaluation of the \textit{E.\ coli} core network shows furthermore that the ILP does not enumerate all autocatalytic cores and struggles with larger network sizes.
-In fact, the algorithm described in \cite{gagrani_polyhedral_2024} focuses on enumerating only the minimal subsets of reactions that contain an autocatalytic core, without imposing any restriction on the species involved.
+In fact, the algorithm described previously \cite{gagrani_polyhedral_2024} focuses on enumerating only the minimal subsets of reactions that contain an autocatalytic core, without imposing any restriction on the species involved.
 Consequently, for reaction sets \(R_1 \subset R_2\) associated with two autocatalytic cores \(A_1\) and \(A_2\) based on different sets of species, the ILP formulation would identify only the minimal set \(R_1\).
 We briefly elaborate on this issue in the Appendix.

 Once autocatalytic subsystems have been identified, they can provide further insight into the potential behaviors of the CRN.
-For example, the close connection between autocatalysis and sustained oscillations has been explored in \cite{blokhuis_stoichiometric_2025}.
-Building on this work, one can state the following sufficient condition: \begin{proposition}[Proof: SI] Let $\SM[\child]$ be a Hurwitz-stable autocatalytic CS-matrix.
-Then there exists a choice of parameters such that the system \eqref{eq:ODEdynamics}, $\dot{z}=f(z) \coloneqq \SM \cdot v(z)$, admits periodic solutions. \end{proposition} This result sets the stage for identifying minimal sub-networks that are responsible for ``interesting'' dynamical behavior such as periodic oscillations.
+For example, the close connection between autocatalysis and sustained oscillations has been explored before \cite{blokhuis_stoichiometric_2025}.
+Building on this work, one can state the following sufficient condition: \begin{proposition}[Proof: SI] Let $\SM[\child]$ be a Hurwitz-stable autocatalytic CS matrix.
+Then there exists a choice of parameters such that the system \eqref{eq:ODEdynamics}, $\dot{z}=f(z) \coloneqq \SM \cdot v(z)$, admits periodic solutions. \end{proposition} This result sets the stage for identifying minimal subnetworks that are responsible for ``interesting'' dynamical behavior such as periodic oscillations.